Lessons Learned From The Iowa Caucuses, And Danger Signs Ahead

 It wasn't long after it became clear there was a problem in Iowa that the conspiracy theories began to fly.

 "Dems rigging it in Iowa?
 Such a peculiar vote delay.
-They just can't let the People have their say!" tweeted Kayleigh McEnany, press secretary for President Trump's re-election campaign.
+They just can't let the People have their say!" tweeted Kayleigh McEnany, press secretary for President Trump's reelection campaign.
 Donald Trump Jr. alleged, without evidence, that Iowa Democrats were "fixing the results to get the candidate the Democrat Overlords in DC want."

 Some Democrats also raised questions about the legitimacy of the vote, even hinting that the system had been hacked, something quickly dismissed by security officials.